For landholders

 • Cover crops following maize and other late-harvested crops

-Arable reversion projects must be in place for 1,2,3,4 or 5 years and cover crops must be in place for 1 year.
+Arable reversion must be in place for 3, 4 or 5 years, cover crops must be in place over one winter (or up to 5 winters if continuous spring cropping).

 Project specifications for ongoing Projects can be requested here